stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 Federated gateways
 -------------------

 Sidechain deposits and withdrawals are different from standard transactions because they require something to be done on the other chain.
 Only certain nodes on both the mainchain or sidechain, which are known as federated gateways, react to deposits or withdrawals in a special way; other nodes just treat them as normal transactions.
-Deposits and withdrawals include an address for the transaction on the other chain.
+Deposits and withdrawals include an address for the transaction on the target chain.
 Federated gateways monitor transactions to see if there are any which require the other chain to be contacted.
 Each federation member runs two federated gateway nodes: one on the mainchain and one on the sidechain.

 .. note::
      In any transaction federated gateways receive as part of a validated block, they scan for an individual UTXO that is being sent to the federation's P2SH address (for that chain).
 This flags the transaction up as something special.
 Deposit and withdrawal transactions must include a second UTXO containing a `RETURN output <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#data-recording-output-return>`_.
-This second UTXO is used to "transmit" the address from the other chain which the deposit or withdrawal will be paid to.
+This second UTXO is used to "transmit" the address to which the deposit or withdrawal will be transferred on the targeted chain.
 After identifying a special transaction, the federated gateway also scans the transaction for the RETURN output UTXO.

 Signature collection
 ---------------------

 Each time a transaction occurs, one federation member is assigned the task of co-ordinating the signature collection.
-The member chosen changes for each transaction.
+The member chosen changes for each block, but will be responsible for co-ordinating all the transactions in a given block.
 If a member is not available, an attempt is made to assign the co-ordination task to the next member and so on.
 Not giving any particular node the responsibility of co-ordinating the signature collection increases the robustness of the solution.

-From now on in this document, the term "boss" is used for the federation member who takes on the co-ordination task for a transaction.
+From now on in this document, the term "boss" is used for the federation member who takes on the co-ordination task for a given block.

 Sidechain deposits
 -------------------